abhishekl122k/nxos-embedded-packet-tracer-condition-generator/README.md

-# XR Embedded Packet Tracer - Condition Generator
+# NXOS Embedded Packet Tracer - Condition Generator

 The steps to install and run the application on a local machine are as follows: